 Availability Location Mode Not available in 2022 UWA (Perth) Face to face Not available in 2022 Online Online timetabled

 - Details for undergraduate courses

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) mid-semester test; (2) programming project; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) assignments; (2) mid-semester test; and (3) final exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)